DarrenZLew/FantasyFitness-1.0/README.md

 To run the client application in development, cd into the client folder and `npm start`.

-To run the server application in development, cd into the server folder and `npm start:dev`.
+To run the server application in development, cd into the server folder and `npm run start:dev`.
 The server will track file changes are restart the app.
 If no PORT environment variable is specified, then it will serve on port 5001.
 For DB connections, the database used is the DATABASE_URL environment variable.
 If not defined, it will use the URI specified in `./config/index.json` under property `dbUri`.

 Do not install any node modules in the root directory.